 Tragedy in Comedy

-Kashmir’s comedy, or vines, scene can find its roots in an extended family living in the outskirts of Srinagar, in Shalteng.
+Kashmir’s comedy, or vines, the scene can find its roots in an extended family living in the outskirts of Srinagar, in Shalteng.
 Two brothers among five siblings, in a family of seven, run two of the most popular channels – Kashmiri Kalkharab and Ultimate Rounders.

 One day in December 2016, the youngest in the family, Mr. Wani, the then 16-year-old, was laughing out loud on the street-side jokes of his maternal cousins, Pervez Ahmad Bhat and Showkat Ahmad Mir.